johnwlockwood/carrot/README.md

-# Modern Brontend (ES6 and React), and Python Backend Recipe
+# Modern Frontend (ES6 and React), and Python Backend Recipe

 # Recipe for this example